 - has spiritual aspirations

 ... considering you're still here, you're probably having a relatively strong emotional/gut response to what you're reading!
 I'd guess you're either loving or hating this post.
-It seems unlikely that if you found it entirely neutral you'd still be carrying on - unless, of course, you already know me and love me and are just trying to be supportive of me.
-Which again, says quite a bit about you, and I thank you for it.
+It seems unlikely that if you found it entirely neutral you'd still be carrying on – unless, of course, you already know me and love me and are just trying to be supportive of me.
+Which again, says quite a bit about you, and I love you for it right back.

 Moving right along, some possible emotional/gut responses to this include, but are by no means limited to the following: